1. Quickstart Guide¶

 For example, on the package management system you can do typical package management tasks, like install and update packages:

 $ bro-pkg install <package name>

-Then create a bundle file, which is a snapshot of all currently installed packages compressed into a single file:
+Then, via the bundle command, create a bundle file which contains a snapshot of all currently installed packages:

 $ bro-pkg bundle bro-packages.bundle

 bro-packages.bundle to the Bro deployment

 management host.
 For Bro clusters using BroControl, this will

 be the system acting as the “manager” node.
 Then on that system

 (assuming it already as bro-pkg installed and configured):

 Finally, if you’re using BroControl, and the unbundling process was successful, you need to deploy the changes to worker nodes: